In Depth: The Challenges Facing China’s Nascent Deposit Insurance System

 In 2017, 426 financial institutions were rated as high-risk.
 By the end of June 2018, the central bank had taken early corrective measures against 194 insured institutions, including requiring the addition of capital, limiting asset growth, restricting the granting of credit for major transactions and reducing the institutions’ leverage ratio.

-In addition to these measures, the central bank should also restrict activities by high-risk banks including the distribution of dividends, equity investment, the repurchase of capital instruments, the operation of high-risk assets, and the establishment of new institutions or businesses, Wang said.
+In addition to these measures, the central bank should also restrict activities by high-risk banks including the distribution of dividends, equity investment, the repurchase of capital instruments, the operation of high-risk assets, and the establishment of new institutions or businesses, said Wang Jingwu, head of the central bank’s Financial Stability Bureau.

 Contact reporter Teng Jing Xuan (firstname.lastname@example.org)